Insider Tips for Enjoying Yellowstone in Winter

 Tips:

-• A premier viewing spot is Lamar Valley in the park’s northern region.
+- A premier viewing spot is Lamar Valley in the park’s Northern Range.
 You’ll also find serious wolf watchers here along the roadsides behind powerful spotting scopes.
-Watch for bison herds trudging through the unfettered landscape, their breath steamy in the frigid air.
-Bison often convene near the park’s thermal features for an impromptu steam bath.
+Watch for bison herds trudging through the unfettered landscape, their breath steamy in the winter air.

-• As in other seasons, wildlife is most active at dawn and dusk.
+- As in other seasons, wildlife is most active at dawn and dusk.

-• Stay at least 25 yards away from bison, elk, and pronghorn, and 100 yards or more from wolves and bears.
+- Stay at least 25 yards away from bison, elk, and pronghorn, and 100 yards or more from wolves and bears.
 (During warm winters, bears have been spotted as early as February.)

 Photo Safaris

-Yellowstone’s dramatic landscapes become all the more breathtaking against winter’s icy backdrop, when the muted light brings an ethereal quality to photos.
+Yellowstone’s dramatic landscapes become all the more breathtaking against winter’s icy backdrop when the muted light brings an ethereal quality to photos.

 Tips:

-• The pros get out early to take advantage of the morning’s dramatic light.
+- The pros get out early to take advantage of the morning’s dramatic light.

 Snowshoeing

 The simple, yet efficient, snowshoe enables you to glide effortlessly over untrodden paths without getting mired in snow.
-It’s a wonderful way to experience off-the-beaten-path spots.
+It’s a fantastic way to experience off-the-beaten-path spots.
 A bonus: it’s easy.
 If you can walk, you can snowshoe.

 Tips:

-• Bring plenty of water.
+- Bring plenty of water.

-• Sunscreen — even on cloudy days — is essential.
+- Sunscreen — even on cloudy days — is essential.
 So are sunglasses.

-• Protect your phone by tucking it into a waterproof case that allows you to take pictures through the plastic.
+- Protect your phone by tucking it into a waterproof case that allows you to take pictures through the plastic.

-• Carry a foam rubber pad to sit on.
+- Carry a foam rubber pad to sit on.

-• Follow proper trail etiquette and only snowshoe on dedicated paths.
+- Follow proper trail etiquette and only snowshoe on dedicated paths.
 Do not break or walk on cross-country ski tracks.

-Skiing
+Cross-Country Skiing

 With a variety of groomed ski trails for all ability levels, Yellowstone is a paradise for cross-country aficionados.

-You can download helpful National Park Service maps online, but before setting out, check-in at the Bear Den Ski Shop at Mammoth Hot Springs Hotel or Old Faithful Snow Lodge for current conditions.
+You can download helpful National Park Service maps online, but before setting out, check in at the Bear Den Ski Shop at Mammoth Hot Springs Hotel or Old Faithful Snow Lodge for current conditions.
 The shops rent ski gear and you can even book a lesson.

 Tips: